 For more information about the ratified participants, visit the United Nations Treaty Collection.

 Finding Locations and Venues

 Discover the places that provide assistive listening systems in venues near you with the ALD Locator.
-Its purpose is to provide access to assistive listening friendly facilities and businesses.
+Its purpose is to provide access to assistive listening-friendly facilities and businesses.
 You can also submit locations that provide assistive listening to be added to the locator.

 Assistive Listening: Understanding the Americans with Disabilities Act